katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

           region: New Jersey

 From that point on, only your creativity is the limit.
-Make sure to read the documentation of the `available modules <https://docs.ansible.com/ansible/latest/modules/list_of_cloud_modules.html#vultr>`_.
+Make sure to read the documentation of the `available modules <https://docs.assible.com/assible/latest/modules/list_of_cloud_modules.html#vultr>`_.

 Dynamic Inventory
 -----------------

-Ansible provides a dynamic inventory plugin for `Vultr <https://www.vultr.com>`_.
+Assible provides a dynamic inventory plugin for `Vultr <https://www.vultr.com>`_.
 The configuration process is exactly the same as the one for the modules.

-To be able to use it you need to enable it first by specifying the following in the ``ansible.cfg`` file:
+To be able to use it you need to enable it first by specifying the following in the ``assible.cfg`` file:

 .. code-block:: ini